1938 FIFA World Cup final tournament: Czechoslovakia vs Netherlands

 Finalist at the 1934 World Cup, Czechoslovakia faced a modest Dutch team.
 Czechoslovakia dominated the ball but did not manage to convert their possession into clear-cut chances against a defensively sound Dutch team.
 In fact, Czechoslovakia managed to take the lead only in extra-time through a long-range effort, scoring a further two goals by the end of the game.

 Replay: Switzerland vs Germany

-The replay was played 5 days later.
+This replay was five days later.
 Switzerland used the same line-ups as the first game, while Germany made a few changes.
-Paul Aeby got injured after a few minutes, forcing Switzerland to play with 10 men.
+Georges Aeby was injured after a few minutes, forcing Switzerland to play with 10 men.
 Germany took soon advantage, scoring twice.
 However, Switzerland reacted well, and with Aeby back on the pitch in the second half, completed a remarkable comeback.

 Replay: Cuba vs Romania

-The performance of Cuba's replacement goalkeeeper Juan Ayra was equally exceptional as the one from Benito Carvajales in the original match.
+The performance of Cuba's replacement goalkeeper Juan Ayra was equally exceptional as the one from Benito Carvajales in the original match.
 Romania took the lead with Ștefan Dobay in the first half, but Cuba fought back and scored two goals in rapid succession soon after the beginning of the second and managed to hold on to the score against all odds and reach the quarter-finals.